sentclose/sentc-docs/docs/guide/advanced/end-to-end-encrypted-database.md

 ```

 For the hash of `John` only the data with id 124 will be returned but not johnny (id 125).

+Now you still get the ability to do search queries and exact matches.
+With createSearch option full you can't do searching.